manetu/policyengine/docs/docs/concepts/groups.md

 - **Ensuring Consistency**: All members of a group have the same set of roles
 - **Enabling Organizational Alignment**: Map groups to teams, departments, or functions

+Like [Roles](/concepts/roles), groups serve a dual purpose: they aggregate roles for policy selection, and they can carry [annotations](/concepts/annotations) that parameterize policy evaluation.
+Group annotations take precedence over role annotations in the [inheritance hierarchy](/concepts/annotations#identity-annotation-hierarchy), allowing groups to override role-level defaults (see [Parameterizing Policies](/concepts/annotations#parameterizing-policies)).

 ### Key Characteristics

 - **Role Aggregation**: Groups contain one or more roles
 - **Inheritance**: Principals inherit all roles from their groups
+- **Annotation-Enabled**: Groups can carry annotations that override role annotations and parameterize policies
 - **Indirect Assignment**: Groups are assigned via the `mgroups` JWT claim
 - **Complementary to Direct Roles**: Principals can have both direct roles and group-inherited roles